Published: 8th September 2020, Last update: 4th August 2022

 ISS: For a successful start at TU Darmstadt

-Have you been accepted at TU Darmstadt y and you can’t wait to get started?
-Great we can’t wait to meet you!
-A great place to start for international students with their questions about studying at TU Darmstadt is the International Student Services (ISS).
+Have you been accepted at TU Darmstadt and you can’t wait to get started?
+Great, we can’t wait to meet you!
+A great place to start for international students with their questions about studying at TU Darmstadt is the .
 The ISS supports international students, exchange students and refugee students in all non-academic areas and help to make sure they have a successful start at TU Darmstadt.
+International Student Services (ISS)

-TU Darmstadt has developed additional r interesting funding opportunities for international students to give them the financial freedom to concentrate fully on their studies.
-With the support of 80 companies, foundations and private individuals, TU Darmstadt was able to award the German Scholarship to almost 400 students this year.
-The German Scholarship promotes outstanding achievement at school and university, encourages social engagement, experiences abroad, internships, and provides particular support in social, family and personal circumstances that may make being a university student difficult.
+TU Darmstadt, with the support of companies, foundations and private individuals, was able to award almost 400 grants for the Deutschlandstipendium each year.
+That is a relatively large number of grants, which means the chances are good!
+The Deutschlandstipendium promotes outstanding achievement at school and university, encourages social engagement, experiences abroad, internships, and provides particular support in social, family and personal circumstances that may make being a university student difficult.
 In addition to financial support, scholarship holders also have access to a network of potential partners in business and industry.
 This gives them the opportunity to make contacts for their future dream job while still at university.

 The Students’ Union also supports you

-Phew, that was a lot of information about financing your degrees.
-If you’re still not sure about what help you need and how it all works, the Student Union can help.
+If you’re still not sure about what help you need and how it all works, the can help.
 Especially when it comes to the tricky issue of financing your degree, the team at the Student Union can support you with advice and assistance.
+Student Union

-The first thing that probably occurs to you when you think about “How do I finance my degree?” is BAföG, right?!
+You might also think of when it comes to financing your studies.
 By the way, this kind of awkward abbreviation stands for the Federal Training Assistance Act (“Bundesausbildungsförderungsgesetz”), which has provided young people with a whole bunch of educational opportunities since 1971.
 BAföG supports students, depending on their family's financial situation, to complete a university degree that suits their aptitudes and interests.
 A pretty cool thing, which by the way is not only valid for German citizens.
 International students can also apply for BAföG under certain conditions.
 You probably want to know now whether this also applies to you, right?!
-Then the best thing to do is to make an appointment with the Students’ Union at firstname.lastname@example.org.
+Then the best thing to do is to make an appointment with the Students’ Union at BAföGbafoeg@stwda.de.

 TUtor International: By students for students

-The TUtor International Team of the AStA is a wonderful place for international students to meet.
-It works closely with the Student Union and international student associations (e.g. Cameroon, Latin America, Turkey, Egypt).
-The team consists of tutors from all over the world (Iran, Cameroon, Uzbekistan, Colombia, China, Germany…) and their advice is tailored specifically to the needs of international students.
+The is a wonderful place for international students to meet.
+It works closely with the Student Union and international student associations.
+The team consists of tutors from all over the world and their advice is tailored specifically to the needs of international students.
 Tutor International supports international students socially, culturally, and professionally as advisors, companions and friends.
 The team also offers advice on questions about financing your degree.
+TUtor International Team of the AStA

 Tutor International brings together students from lots of countries around the world with a programme of study groups, training sessions, workshops, and consultation hours, but also a wide range of fun activities (cuisines of different cultures and cultural trips, excursions and parties).